p4535992/foundryvtt-poi-teleport/readme.md

 # Point of Interest Teleporter

+# THIS MODULE IS DEPRECATED IN FAVOR OF [Beneos-Point-Of-Interest-Teleporter](https://github.com/BeneosBattlemaps/Beneos-Point-Of-Interest-Teleporter)

 ![Example](cover.png)

 Create map pins that can be used to navigate between scenes.
 When there is a map note for a journal entry, and that entry is the Scene Notes for a scene, the map note gains a context menu.
 This menu has options to activate, view, or toggle navigation for that scene.